 Good Start Breakfast Clubs provide a healthy breakfast and nutrition information for thousands of school kids, who may otherwise go to school hungry, in areas of greatest need around Australia.

-Providing a healthy breakfast helps children to achieve their best in the classroom and in the playground.
+Providing a free healthy breakfast within a school breakfast program helps children to achieve their best in the classroom and in the playground.

 Breakfast clubs are run right around the country, from cities and towns to remote Aboriginal and Torres Strait Islander communities.

 Working with communities, Red Cross supports a range of programs to complement and build on the work being done in Good Start Breakfast Clubs.

 Nutrition and budgeting workshops for parents, such as FoodREDi, hygiene education, as well as school community gardens are just some of the ways Red Cross is building a healthier future with communities.